Methodology

 Our values

 Before making precise proposals, the ethical framework and the values of science have to be underlined.
-In the 20th century, the CUDOS norms were characteristics of the science ethos according to Merton (Merton 1942, 1973): Communalism, Universalism, Disinterestedness, Organised Scepticism.
+In the 20th century, the CUDOS norms were characteristics of the science ethos according to Merton (Merton, 1942, 1973): Communalism, Universalism, Disinterestedness, Organised Scepticism.
 However, this system that isolated the scientific community from the rest of the society does not correspond anymore with the more inclusive science and society landscape.
-The scientific integrity principles and responsibilities, as set out for example in the Second World Conference on Research Integrity (2010), the UNESCO recommendation on Science and Scientific researchers (UNESCO 2017), the UNESCO Recommendation on OS (UNESCO 2021) and the European Code of Conduct for Research Integrity revised in 2023 (ALLEA 2023) mandatory in all EU funded projects, constitute representative international efforts to encourage the development of unified policies with the long-range goal of fostering greater integrity in research worldwide.
+The scientific integrity principles and responsibilities, as set out for example in the Second World Conference on Research Integrity (2010), the UNESCO recommendation on Science and Scientific researchers (UNESCO, 2017), the UNESCO Recommendation on OS (UNESCO, 2021) and the European Code of Conduct for Research Integrity revised in 2023 (ALLEA, 2023) mandatory in all EU funded projects, constitute representative international efforts to encourage the development of unified policies with the long-range goal of fostering greater integrity in research worldwide.
 As these general rules address facets of the research practices and tend to be taken into account both in education and in research assessment criteria, they constitute a general framework for all recommendations below.

 Preparatory step: Identifying the needs and research focus areas

 The first step of our work was a Birds of a Feather (BoF) session held during Research Data Alliance Plenary 9 (Figure 1, step 1).
 The session focused on the hurdles involved in opening up data and other research outputs in the research process, as well as on rewarding schemes and the extent of their use or absence regarding sharing data and other outputs.
-The discussions spurred i) the creation of the RDA-SHARC interest group that first focused on the design of a human readable FAIR assessment tool and ii) the establishment of a core evolving sub-working group gathering active members developing guidance and recommendations.
+The discussions spurred i) the creation of the RDA-SHARC interest group that first focused on the design of a human readable FAIR assessment tool (David et al., 2024) and ii) the establishment of a core evolving sub-working group gathering active members developing guidance and recommendations.

 As part of this core group (namely, the authors of the present work), we further refined the needs related to recognition throughout i) additional interactive working sessions at RDA plenaries 11, 12, 13, 14, 15, 17, 19 and 20, ii) regular teleconference meetings, emails and asynchronous exchanges (e.g., via Google Doc).